xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/common/deployment/additionalpkg/ubuntu_os_other_pkg.rst

 Compute nodes can not access the internet
 ------------------------------------------

-If compute nodes cannot access the internet, there are two ways to install additional packages:use apt proxy or use local mirror to do will add link ;
+If compute nodes cannot access the internet, there are two ways to install additional packages:use apt proxy or use local mirror according to :ref:`ubuntu-install-non-internet`